Help Injuries Heal Faster by Taking a Whole Body Health Approach

 Pre-Op Physical Therapy Will Prepare Patients for the Next Steps

-The first thing to understand is that this type of physical therapy is not going to be as extensive or lengthy as post op physical therapy sessions.
-Instead, the focus on these sessions will be on preparing patients to deal with changes that they will have to make following the procedures that they have.
+The first thing to understand is that this type of physical therapy is not going to be as extensive or lengthy as post-op physical therapy sessions.
+Instead, the injury recovery focus on these sessions is on preparing patients to deal with changes that they need to make following their upcoming procedures.
 These pre-op sessions are always with a trained and competent physical therapy professional, and they are useful for many reasons.
 Some of the topics covered in these pre-op sessions include:

-- Learning the exercises and movements that will be useful to patients throughout their recovery.
-This decreases the “surprise” that patients will feel when they begin their post-op sessions, and can give them a chance to get used to the idea that they will be working hard to recover.
+- Learning the exercises and movements that will be useful to patients throughout their injury recovery.
+This decreases the “surprise” that patients will feel when they begin their post-op sessions.
+It also gives patients an understanding that recovery always requires hard work.

 - Any medical professional will tell you that the stronger and more fit a patient is, the easier the recovery will be.
-This isn’t because the body will simply bounce back, but when a surgical procedure requires the immobilization of or limiting the use of an area for a long period of time, starting out strong will decrease the amount of weakness and deterioration experienced.
-This is especially important for areas like the knees, hips and shoulders, where range of motion (ROM) comes into play.
+This isn’t because the body simply bounces back.
+When a surgical procedure requires the immobilization of or limiting the use of an area for a long period of time, starting out strong decreases the amount of weakness and deterioration experienced.
+This is especially important for areas like the knees, hips, lower back and shoulders.
+In these areas, range of motion (ROM) comes into play often.

-- These sessions can also be useful for education patients by helping them to understand what is going to happen to them during and after the procedure is done.
-The more a person knows about what they will experience, the better prepared they will be to go through it.
-These sessions are a great chance for patients to ask questions, get information, and change the way they think about their upcoming surgery.
+- These sessions can also be useful for educating patients.
+This helps them to understand what is going to happen to them before, during, and after a procedure.
+The more a person knows about what’s to come, the better prepared they will be going through it.

 Post Injury Physical Therapy Sessions Are Where the Real Work Begins

-Feeling challenged is going to be something that all patients experience as a result of these physical therapy sessions, no matter how many of them are scheduled or how intensive they are, but this is a normal part of the process.
-The great thing about physical therapy is that there is a way to individualize the treatment plans in order to ensure that each patient is participating in a way that will be beneficial to them.
-As progress is made, the physical therapy professional will adjust things accordingly, providing new challenges or shifting the focus to another area that needs it.
+Feeling challenged is something that all patients experience as a result of these physical therapy sessions.
+It doesn’t matter what the schedule is, or how intense sessions are.
+This is a normal part of the process.
+The great thing about physical therapy is that there is a way to individualize the treatment plans.
+This ensures that each patient participates in a way that benefits them.
+As patients make progress, the physical therapy professional can adjust things accordingly.
+This provides new challenges and shifts the focus to another area that needs it.

 Dr. Marla Ranieri graduated from Stanford University with her Bachelor’s degree in Human Biology in 2005 and went on to receive her Doctorate in Physical Therapy from Columbia University College of Physicians and Surgeons in 2009.
 She has worked with all types of individuals, including professional athletes as part of the USA Gymnastics Medical Staff.
 Marla continues to treat patients with evidence-based medicine and the best quality of care.